WICG/indexed-db-observers/EXPLAINER.md

 For #2, we optionally allow the observer to
  1. Include the values of the changed keys.
 Since we know the initial state, with the keys & values of all changes we can maintain a consistent state of the object stores.
  2. Include a readonly transaction of the observing object stores.
 This transaction is scheduled right after the transaction that made these changes, so the object store will be consistent with the 'post observe' world.

+## Transaction Ordering (Edge Case)

+We require that the transaction given to the observer callback is over ALL object stores observed, even if the change is to a subset.
+This means we can hit the following scenario:

+1. Transaction A creates observer O stores X and Y.
+2. Transaction B writes to store X.
+3. Transaction C writes to store Y.

+The spec requires that the observer is called for both the B and C changes separately with the ability to have a readonly transaction for X and Y. When this happens can depend on the implementation.

+1. If the we have strict exclusive locks for writing, then creating observer O would merge the X and Y locks (as we always need to create a readonly transaction if any of the stores get modified on all of the object stores).
+O would be called after step 2 w/ B's changes while transcation C waits until AFTER the observer's transaction finishes.
+2. If the implementation allows database snapshots, then O can receive the readonly transaction while C executes, as the transaction for B's changes could take a snapshot of the database before C's changes.
+  i.
+Caveat - we wouldn't want another transaction after C to acquire a X or Y exclusive lock while O's transaction from B is still executing, as this could allow stale transactions to stick around.

 # Examples (old)
 See the html files for examples, hosted here: